PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 4. Center and Align

-• Equal overhang front and back
+• Ensure equal overhang front and back

-• Hull's flattest section on the bars
+• Place the hull's flattest section on the bars

 5. Secure with Cam Straps